WhiteShadow13/FIJJJAL/rfid/readme.md

 ### RFID_writeCard

 The idea of this code is to run on another RFID reader to simulate a shop.
-The person asks for an item and this one is deliver a few days later by drone. <br>
+The person asks for an item and this one is delivered a few days later by drone. <br>
-Then the person in the shop can launch this code to put the location of the commander's house on the tag which is going to be on the package and an unique UID on the RFID card of the customer which gives him the possibility to open the box.
+Then the person in the shop can launch this code to put the location of the customer's house on the tag which is going to be on the package and an unique UID on the RFID card of the customer which gives him the possibility to open the box.

 For this, we wait to detect a tag.
 When we detect it, we ask the seller to enter the latitude and the longitude where the customer want to recover his package.
 After that we make manipulations on them to fit the structure of the RFID tag that I explain above.